chain/docs-site/docs/sequence/examples/mobile-wallet.md

 </Tabs>

 #### Flavors
 Flavors represent the different types of balances in merchant and consumer accounts.
-Our ledger wil have flavors for USD, EUR, and points.
+Our ledger will have flavors for USD, EUR, and points.

 First, we create the currency flavors using the `treasury` key: